Palestinian NGOs Network: Outlawing of Palestinian NGOs by Israel

 On 22 October 2021, Israel designated Addameer, Al-Haq, Bisan Center for Research and Development, Defence for Children International – Palestine, Union of Agricultural Work Committees and the Union of Palestinian Women's Committees as terrorist organizations.

 On 18 August 2022, Israeli forces raided the headquarters of the six along with the Union of Health Work Committees (outlawed in 2020) in Ramallah and al-Bireh, removed computers and equipment and ordered their closure.
 Hussein Al-Sheikh tweeted his condemnation of the action.
 Michael Sfard, lawyer for Al-Haq, said "Let's recall that this is all happening after the government failed to convince the European countries who one by one determined that there is no basis for the accusations against the organizations.
 An urgent international intervention is needed to protect Palestinian human rights defenders from the Israeli dictatorship."

-The Israeli action has been criticized by the US, the UN and the EU.

 Members

 Each member NGO has its own area of activity and is affiliated to related international organisations (which may in turn be affiliated with other entities) and attends international conferences at which it may present papers on its area of interest.